bisukemar/dungeonsiege/README.md

 - Added a gold change animation when buying or selling items.
 - Added sprites for each item
 - Added icons for each skills and adjusted the skill panel display to reflect more information
+- Stat bonus will now indicated properly in the character info, item and skill bonus will be displayed in parenthesis beside the base stats
+- Added Install App Button in the title menu to add the app on the homescreen of the device.

 11-23-2025 Update